pragma-/pbot/doc/VirtualMachine.md

 If the virtual machine ever times-out or its heartbeat stops responding, PBot will revert the virtual machine to this saved snapshot.

+## Install host packages
+Ensure the following packages are installed on the host machine:

+* fortune -- used to generate STDIN input when no `-stdin` flag is provided to the bot's `cc` command
+* astyle -- used to pretty-format C-family languages

-### Initial virtual machine set-up complete
+## Initial virtual machine set-up complete
 This concludes the initial one-time set-up.
-You can close the `virt-viewer` window.
+You can close the `virt-viewer` window or press `^]` to detach from the VM's serial PTY console.
 The virtual machine will continue running in the background until it is manually shutdown (via `shutdown now -h` inside the VM or via `virsh shutdown pbot-vm` on the host).

-## Install Fortune package
-The PBot VM Host server uses the `fortune` command to generate random STDIN input to use when no `-stdin` argument is provided to the bot's `cc` command.
-Ensure you have it installed.

-## Start PBot VM Host
+# Start PBot VM Host
 To start the PBot VM Host server, change your current working directory to `applets/pbot-vm/host/bin` and execute the `vm-server` script: